No credit card required

-This is a simple Apify actor that contains the basic boilerplate using a custom Dockerfile and hosted in a Git repository.
-Fill free to copy it, change it and use it in your own actors.
+This is a simple Apify actor that serves as a basic boilerplate.
+It has a Node.js source code, custom Dockerfile and it's hosted in a Git repository.
+Feel free to copy this actor, modify it and use it in your own actors.

 Are you missing anything?
 Something not clear?
 Please let us know at email@example.com